-On October 29, 2022, the Company entered into a Securities Purchase Agreement (the "Purchase Agreement") with a certain existing investor in the Company (the "Purchaser").
-Pursuant to the Purchase Agreement, the Purchaser purchased 300 shares of the newly authorized Series D Convertible Preferred Stock, and the Company received proceeds of \$300,000.
-The Purchase Agreement contains customary representations, warranties, agreements and indemnification rights and obligations of the parties.
+On March 22, 2024, March 28, 2024, and April 3, 2024, the Company entered into Securities Purchase Agreements (the "Purchase Agreements") with certain existing and other accredited investors (the "2024 Purchasers").
+Pursuant to the Purchase Agreements, the 2024 Purchasers purchased an aggregate of 870 shares of Series D Preferred Stock, at a price of \$1,000 per share, and the Company received proceeds of \$870,000.

-In connection with such Purchase Agreements, the Company also entered into a Registration Rights Agreement with the Purchasers.
-Pursuant to the Registration Rights Agreement, the Company filed with the SEC a registration statement covering the resale by the Purchasers of the shares of common stock into which the shares of Series D Convertible Preferred Stock are convertible.
-The Registration Rights Agreement contains customary representations, warranties, agreements and indemnification rights and obligations of the parties.
+In connection with such Purchase Agreements, the Company entered into Registration Rights Agreements and filed registration statements with the SEC covering the resale by the Purchasers of the shares of common stock into which the shares of Series D Convertible Preferred Stock are convertible.
+The Registration Rights Agreements contain customary representations, warranties, agreements and indemnification rights and obligations of the parties.